alexanderovie/datos/docs/interfaces/IVideoDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`VideoElement`](../classes/VideoElement.md)[]

-Defined in: main.ts:106559
+Defined in: main.ts:115482

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 ***